 - Take a walk around your home and look at the foundation and siding.
 Holes and cracks should be filled to keep water out and your house in tip-top shape.

 - Check for “air leaks.”
-On a windy day go around and see if you can find any gusts of cold air.
+On a windy day, see if you can find any gusts of cold air.
 Finding them and plugging them up will keep you warm and reduce your bill.

-- Make sure all grates are cleared of obstructions so rainwater doesn’t build up.
+- Make sure to clear all grates and drains of obstructions so rainwater doesn’t build up.

 - Clean your gutters.
 Make sure there is no debris in them and they are all secured properly and leak-free.

 - Have a furnace or fireplace?
-Make sure to get it serviced and to get your air ducts cleaned to make sure you don’t get too warm!
+Get it serviced and to get your air ducts cleaned to make sure you don’t get too warm!

 - Install a door sweep on all of your exterior doors.
 If you feel a draft coming from under your door a door sweep will fix that in a jiffy.

 - Check the weather stripping around all of your exterior doors.
-This can get old and degrade with time, also since it is normally made from rubber it can get torn.
+This can get old and degrade with time, and can get torn.
 Keeping these in good working order will keep the seal on your door strong.

 - If you have an attached garage, keeping it warm to can save on your heating bill.
 Since the garage normally shares a wall with a living room or kitchen, it’s better to keep both rooms warm so your furnace isn’t always fighting again the cold breeze.